Why stress and anxiety make you gain weight and how to control it

 While everyone's life experience is different, there are some things that remain constant.
 For most, getting older generally means:

-- Increased responsibilities at home.
+- Greater responsibilities at home.

 - Increased stress at work.